Bundesliga: Erling Haaland forces the issue as Borussia Dortmund bounce back | DW | 03.10.2020

 But for all the slick one-twos, overlaps and buildup play, it was a simple formula that truly wrapped up the game just after the hour mark.
 This time Reyna took on the Reus role, nicking the ball from Keven Schlotterbeck.
 The American looked up to see Haaland on the move, the goal already scored in his head.
 The pass was weighted well, the shot was lashed first time once again.
 It flew faster and higher but the result was the same.

 That first-time finish, particularly with the left foot, has already become a trademark for Haaland.
-The speed at which he takes shots speaks to confidence, instinct, ruthlessness and intelligence, leaving keepers little time to react and demanding less accuracy than required if a touch is taken.
+The speed at which he takes shots speaks to his confidence, instinct, ruthlessness and intelligence.
+He leaves keepers little time to react and it demands less accuracy than required if a touch is taken.

-But Haaland appears a relentless self-improver, and when a similar situation came along with seconds remaining and a hat-trick there for the taking, he squared for Felix Passlack to tap in for his first Bundesliga goal.
-When your goalscoring instincts are as honed as Haaland’s, that’s a sacrifice you can afford to make.
+But Haaland's drive for improvement appears relentless, and when a similar situation came along with seconds remaining and a hat trick there for the taking, he squared for Felix Passlack to tap in for his first Bundesliga goal.
+When your goalscoring instincts are as honed as Haaland's, that's a sacrifice you can afford to make.

 In a thrilling game, Dortmund eventually pulled clear after a strong second half from their star striker Erling Haaland.
 Gladbach were in the game, but could not stop Jadon Sancho and Dortmund's number nine.